Icinga/icinga2/doc/9-icinga2-api.md

   comment   | string  | **Required.** Comment text, may be empty. force     | boolean | **Optional.** Default: false.
 If true, the notification is sent regardless of downtimes or whether notifications are enabled or not.

+Example for a custom host notification announcing a global maintanence to host owners:

+    $ curl -k -s -u root:icinga -X POST 'https://localhost:5665/v1/actions/send-custom-notification' \
+    -d '{ "type": "Host", "author": "icingaadmin", "comment": "System is going down for maintenance", "force": true }' | python -m json.tool

+    {
+        "results": [
+            {
+                "code": 200.0,
+                "status": "Successfully sent custom notification for object 'host0'."
+            },
+            {
+                "code": 200.0,
+                "status": "Successfully sent custom notification for object 'host1'."
+            }
+    }

 ### <a id="icinga2-api-actions-delay-notification"></a> delay-notification

+Delay notifications for a host or a service.
+Note that this will only have an effect if the service stays in the same problem state that it is currently in.
+If the service changes to another state, a new notification may go out before the time you specify in the `timestamp` argument.

 Send a `POST` request to the URL endpoint `/v1/actions/delay-notification`.